Veterans Burial Benefits Cremation

-Going Home Cremation will help you receive the following veterans burial benefits:
+Going Home Cremations will help you receive the following veterans burial benefits:

 Veterans Burial Benefits include:

 During this difficult time, our team will help you get all the veteran benefits you have earned.
 With our experience, we will handle all the details on your behalf.

 - In-Ground Space for Husband and wife or Niche in any of our 131 national cemeteries with available space, opening and closing of the grave, perpetual care, a Government headstone or marker, a burial flag, and a Presidential Memorial Certificate, at no cost to the family.”
 Note that space in a national cemetery may not be reserved in advance.

 - Eligible veterans may receive a government headstone or marker for the unmarked grave of any deceased eligible veteran, at no charge to the family.
 Veterans who are eligible to receive a marker may use this benefit regardless of the date of death, and these markers may be used in any cemetery around the world.

 - The VA provides a United States flag at no cost for accompanying an urn for a deceased veteran.
 This resource offers information on the symbolism of the flag being given as a way to honor the veteran’s service to the USA, as well as information on how to obtain a flag.
 To receive one, surviving family members must submit VA Form 27-2008, Application for United States Flag for Burial Purposes.